wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/c. [Node deployment] [ubuntu] docker/lesson.md

     It is possible to greatly speed up the synchronization by uploading the latest blockchain data.
     In this case, you will skip transaction execution (signatures validation, balances, etc.).

-If you don't want to speed up the synchronization, you may wait before it is done automatically.
+If you do not want to speed up the synchronization, you may wait before it is done automatically.
 If so, you can skip all the instructions below and continue with the next chapter, [Nodes Of The Network]().

 However, if you wish to speed up this process, we will concentrate on the blockchain data upload within this chapter.